gtg489w/Cordova-OpenEars/README.md

 For more examples, take a look at the sample project https://github.com/gtg489w/Cordova-OpenEarsSample

+## Issue with the installation
+You may see an error message in the XCode console - a long paragraph about how the .bundle may not be installed properly.
+If that is the case then you'll have to manually add the Framework until I figure out why the plugin.xml isn't copying the framework into the project properly.

 ## Thanks
 Thank you to @karljacuncha for producing the OpenEars 1.0 Cordova plugin.
 His project can be found at: https://github.com/karljacuncha/OpenEarsPlugin